 In our studies of Gamification and Loyalty tools, we have come across one key learnings, specifically on when Gamification Efforts fail.
 Here are our Do’s and Don’ts of Gamification:

 Lastly, we would like to add that Gamification can be a lot and it can be a little.
-In the end, gamification elements are used to improve the experience your customers have when using your product.
-If the game mechanics becomes the center, you should reevaluate why customers are coming to your Brand.
+In the end, these elements are used to improve the experience your customers have when using your product.
+If the game mechanics become the center, you should reevaluate why customers are coming to your Brand.

 Let us know how to reach you.